AVSLab/basilisk/docs/source/Install/installOnWindows.rst

    This creates the Visual Studio 16 2019 IDE project in ``dist3``.
    You can also specify the generator directly in this build process and select other versions of Visual Studio.
-   Next open the VS project and build the project.
    For other configure and build options, including running ``cmake`` directly, see :ref:`configureBuild`.
    This process will verify that the minimum required Basilisk python packages are installed, and that the version is correct.
 If not, the user is prompted to install the package with ``pip3`` in the system or user folder.

+#.
+Open the Visual Studio project and build the code for Release the default setting for `conanfile.py`.
+For debug option see  :ref:`configureBuild`.

 #.
 To test your setup you can run one of the :ref:`examples`: